 However, when the researcher began to examine eyeDisk's software and hardware setup, the real problems emerged since the device is essentially “a USB stick with a hub and camera attached.”
 The contents stored on the eyeDisk drive are unlocked when the authenticator element passes a password along to the controlling software.

 Lodge used the open-source packet analyzer, Wireshark to see if he could sniff out the USB packets being sent from the device.
 It was then when he realized that the “unhackable” device unlocks by sending these passwords in clear text.
 This means that its possible to obtain the password/hash in clear text simply by sniffing the USB traffic sent from the eyeDisk.

 Pen Test Partners reached out to the eyeDisk team and the firm provided the full details of the security problems discovered to the manufacturer who says they're working on a fix for the problem.
 However, the real lesson here is that using the term “unhackable” is just an open invitation to hackers that businesses would be best to avoid using in the future.

 - Keep your data protected on the go with the best secure drives

-- Secure your online accounts with the best free password managers
+- Secure your online accounts with the best password managers